Tips for a great entry

 Check out our tips and tricks below:

-1. where to begin
+1. Where to begin

-2. start small
+2. Start small

 While you may have lots to talk about on your chosen theme, aim to have a strong focus.
-Try narrow your entry down to one story, moment, issue, or aspect of your life or community.
+Try to narrow your entry down to one story, moment, issue, or aspect of your life or community.

-You don’t need to tell or show us everything, think instead about what the most important or interesting aspect is you want to share.
+You don’t need to tell or show us everything; think instead about what the most important or interesting aspect is you want to share.

-3. make it original
+3. Make it original

 Our judges are looking for originality and creativity.
 Whether that’s in the way you approach your theme or the story itself, try to share a unique perspective.
 No one tells your story better than you!

-4. if you’re stuck for an idea …
+4. If you’re stuck for an idea …

 If you can’t decide on an idea, come up with as many answers as you can to the following questions and see what sticks!